You Are Not Alone! We Welcome You to Playa Del Carmen’s English-speaking fellowship of Alcoholics Anonymous. “Trudging the road of happy destiny”

 Is there anyone here for their very first AA meeting ever?

-(If there is, the chairperson welcomes them and changes the planned meeting format to a First Step meeting, with an applicable reading of their choice)
+(If there is a newcomer, the chairperson welcomes them and changes the planned meeting format to a First Step meeting, The Twelve and Twelve books are handed out and the newcomer is given a 24-hour chip)

 Would those who are willing and able to be a sponsor, please send their contact information privately to ________ (name of the person in their first meeting).

-(If there is an AA birthday, the chairperson can ask them to share how they did it).
+(The chairperson can ask them to briefly share how they did it).

 Would those with less than 12 months of sobriety please raise your hand?
 This is not to embarrass you but so that we may get to know you better.